BCom Disinvestment in India Notes Study Material

 Meaning of Disinvestment

-(iii) Disinvestment typically refers to sale from the government, partly or fully, of a government-owned enterprise.
+(iii) Disinvestment typically refers to the sale from the government, partly or fully, of a government-owned enterprise.

 Difference between Disinvestment and Privatization